LahiruJayasinghe/RUL-Net/README.md

 This repo is dedicated to new architectures for estimating RUL using CMAPSS dataset and PHM08 prognostic challenge dataset The datasets are included in this repo or can be donwloaded from: https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan

+For more details, please see our [Arxiv paper](https://arxiv.org/pdf/1810.05644.pdf).

 ## System Model
 ![Screenshot](screenshots/system_model.PNG)